-SEDIMENTATION/SILTATION ASSESSMENT PROTOCOL FOR WADEABLE, PERENNIAL STREAMS
+SEDIMENTATION/SILTATION LISTING METHODOLOGY FOR WADEABLE, PERENNIAL STREAMS

-This document establishes an assessment protocol for determining impairment due to excessive sedimentation/siltation (otherwise referred to as stream bottom deposits or SBD) in perennial, wadeable streams.
-This assessment is only conducted in wadeable perennial streams at this time because the research used to develop this assessment protocol is based upon data and information collected in perennial streams.
+This document establishes a listing methodology for determining impairment due to excessive sedimentation/siltation (otherwise referred to as stream bottom deposits or SBD) in wadeable, perennial streams.
+This assessment is only conducted in wadeable perennial streams at this time because the research used to develop this listing methodology is based upon data and information collected in perennial streams.